HMA Review: Quick Expert Summary

 My favorite torrenting VPNs are ExpressVPN and Private Internet Access — both providers allow torrenting on all servers, include excellent security and privacy features, and maintain very fast speeds.

-Overall, HMA VPN is not good for streaming, but it provides decent good torrenting support.
-My team members and I weren’t able to watch Netflix, Disney+, and Amazon Prime, but my colleague in the UK was able to access BBC iPlayer.
-And while HMA VPN only allows P2P traffic in 6 server locations, it’s compatible with popular torrent clients, doesn’t suffer leaks, and has good download speeds.
+Overall, HMA VPN provides decent torrenting support.
+It only allows P2P traffic in 6 server locations, but it’s compatible with popular torrent clients, doesn’t suffer leaks, and has good download speeds.

 HMA VPN doesn’t work in restrictive countries.
-It doesn’t have obfuscation tools that can overcome internet firewalls.
+It doesn’t have obfuscation tools that can overcome internet firewalls, and although it offers the Mimic protocol, there’s no guarantee the VPN would work in countries like China or Iran.

 I really like HMA VPN’s Android app — it’s really well-designed, easy to navigate, has 1-click connections, makes it very simple to manually select a server, and all settings have explanations.